Chris Houghton: Early life

 Houghton was born in St. Johns, Michigan.
-His parents are Noel and Rick Houghton.
+His parents are Noel and Larry Houghton.
 He attended the College for Creative Studies in Detroit, where he majored in illustration.

 Career

-Houghton began his career as a storyboard artist on the Nickelodeon series Fanboy & Chum Chum and worked as an artist for Bongo Comics, Mad, and Boom!
+Houghton began his career as a storyboard revisionist on the Nickelodeon series Fanboy & Chum Chum and worked as an artist for Bongo Comics, Mad, and Boom!
 Studios.
-He often collaborates with his brother, writer Shane Houghton, with whom he co-created the Reed Gunther comic book series.
+He often collaborates with his older brother, writer Shane Houghton, with whom he co-created the Reed Gunther comic book series.

 Houghton served as a storyboard artist on Disney XD's Gravity Falls and Wander Over Yonder before later working as a storyboard director on Nickelodeon's Harvey Beaks.'

 In March 2016, Disney XD announced that it had picked up an animated series by the Houghton brothers, originally titled Country Club and later renamed Big City Greens.'
 Houghton voices the main character, Cricket Green.
 After initially only providing the voice for early production, his performance impressed Walt Disney Company CEO Bob Iger during an advanced screening.

 In February 2024, the Houghton brothers signed a multiyear overall production deal with Disney Branded Television.